volumio/platform-odroid/README.md

 Build
 =====

-This repo contains platform-specific files for an Odroid-C1 image, used by the Volumio Builder.
+This repo contains all platform-specific files, used by the Volumio Builder to create an Odroid C1 image.

 - Kernel files (kernel, modules, firmware)
 - Other files, e.g. used during the boot process